krishnakokila1990/SAA/README.md

         - User pools are user directories that provide sign-up and sign-in options for your app users.
         - Identity pools enable you to grant your users access to other AWS services.
     - Amazon Cognito Sync is an AWS service and client library that enables cross-device syncing of application-related user data.
-- Amazon
+- Amazon Detective
-Detective
-- AWS
-Directory Service
+    - Amazon Detective **helps you analyze, investigate, and quickly identify the root cause of security findings or suspicious activities**.
+Detective automatically collects log data from your AWS resources
-- AWS
+- AWS Directory Service
+    - AWS Directory Service **provides multiple directory choices for customers who want to use existing Microsoft AD or Lightweight Directory Access Protocol (LDAP)–aware applications in the cloud**.
+It also offers those same choices to developers who need a directory to manage users, groups, devices, and access
-Firewall Manager
+- AWS Firewall Manager
+    - AWS Firewall Manager is **a security management service which allows you to centrally configure and manage firewall rules across your accounts and applications in AWS Organization**
 - Amazon GuardDuty
     - Intelligent threat detection service.
-- AWS IAM
-Identity Center (AWS Single Sign-On)
+- AWS IAM Identity Center (AWS Single Sign-On)
+    - It is **a single place where you can assign your workforce users, also known as workforce identities, consistent access to multiple AWS accounts and applications**.
+IAM Identity Center is offered at no additional charge
+    - **IAM Identity Center is not a Principal like IAM Users and Roles**.
+Instead it's a way to connect a human user to a Role, which can then be used to access the AWS console or services via the cli or sdk.
+The users that are managed in IAM Identity Center are not IAM Users
 - AWS Identity and Access Management (IAM)
     - By default, all requests are implicitly denied.
     - An explicit allow in an identity-based or resource-based policy overrides this default.